 The Center for Neuromechanics is an interdisciplinary, collaborative group of researchers and educators that investigate the function, structure and health of the human brain and utilize mechanical engineering applications such as imaging, instrumentation, computation and rehabilitation to improve the quality of life for people with neurological disorders.

-Mechanics is an emerging and highly interdisciplinary field which is being increasingly recognized as a fundamental contributor in understanding the function, structure and health of the human brain.
-One of the critical roadblocks to this is finding a common language between different disciplines, which has resulted in a substantial lack of engineering solutions being translated into the clinical domain.
+The Center for Neuromechanics at Stevens Institute of Technology is the first of its kind in the nation with a primary focus on the mechanical behavior of the neural system.
+Neuromechanics is an emerging and highly interdisciplinary field which is increasingly recognized as a fundamental contributor in understanding the function, structure and health of the human brain.
+One major challenge of this endeavor is finding a common language between diverse disciplines, which has limited the translation of engineering solutions into the clinical domain.

 Our interdisciplinary research network consists of radiologists, neurosurgeons, neurologists, engineers, neuroscientists, and applied mathematicians who are leading research and educational initiatives that serve as a bridge between mechanical and clinical brain health sciences.
 Our goal is to support more clinicians with mechanics-inspired solutions for neurological disorders and treatments.